Who We Are

 . . .

-WHY ARE GROUP MARKETING AND TOURISM IMPORTANT?
+WHY IS GROUP MARKETING + TOURISM IMPORTANT?

-Travel and tourism enhances the quality of life for a local community by providing jobs, increasing tax dollars for improvement of services and infrastructure and attracting facilities like restaurants, shops, festivals, and cultural and sporting venues that cater to both visitors and local residents.
+Travel and tourism enhance the quality of life for a local community by providing jobs, increasing tax dollars for improvement of services and infrastructure and attracting facilities like restaurants, shops, festivals, and cultural and sporting venues that cater to both visitors and local residents.

 Tourism is one of America’s largest industries: